Sabiedrība ar ierobežotu atbildību “JURIDISKĀ KOLEDŽA”

 3.1. level of qualification:

-Diploma of the first level higher professional education, see item 6.1
+Diploma of the short cycle higher professional education, see item 6.1

-The fourth level of professional qualification, see item 6.2
+The fifth level of professional qualification, see item 6.2

 3.2. official length of programme, start and end of the acquisition of the programme: